 Lay Pastoral Care is a minister-extending program to provide a confidential, caring presence to congregants undergoing stressful life challenges such as illness, death of a loved one, marriage, divorce or separation, job loss, retirement, hospital or nursing home stays, loss of income, and/or relocation.
-Members can receive compassionate care when they are in pain, sick, lonely or struggling with changes.
-It can be comforting to know you’re not alone and it helps to have someone from their faith community listen, care and offer support.
+Members can receive compassionate care when they are in pain, sick, lonely, or struggling with changes.
+It can be comforting to know you’re not alone, and it helps to have someone from your faith community listen, care, and offer support.

 Pastoral Care Associates offer a ‘ministry of presence’ – listening and support – to people in times of transition.

 They develop a confidential relationship ranging from one or two phone conversations to regularly scheduled visits over many months.